 Making parenting arrangements for our children after separation can be challenging.
-We have to consider the various options available and adjust to what the ‘new normal’ could look and feel like.
-There is often a transition period after separation, as a variety of matters are resolved before both parents are set up in their own homes, and the co-parenting juggle between two homes begins.
+We have to consider the various options available and adjust to a ‘new normal’.

-Many practical issues need to be considered and discussed between parents before they can finalise parenting arrangements in relation to the care of their children.
-After the details have been negotiated and agreed, it is good to document your parenting arrangements in a parenting plan, so there is no ambiguity.
+Many practical issues need to be discussed between parents before finalising parenting arrangements in relation to the care of their children.
+After the details have been negotiated and agreed, it is good to document parenting arrangements in a parenting plan so there is no ambiguity.

 WHAT IS A PARENTING PLAN?